chichieinstein/nvimhelper/README.md

 2. Ensure that the `$CARGO_HOME` env variable is set to point to the cargo installation directory of your system.

 ## Markdown
-`nvimhelper` enables diagnostics and code completion abilities for markdown.
+`dev_config` enables diagnostics and code completion abilities for markdown.
 We need both
 1. `marksman` lsp.
 2. `markdown preview`
 installed to take full advantage of the capabilities of the config.
 Note that while the lsp provides support to wiki-style links to other `.md` files in your project, the browser preview does not.